apotenza92/firefox-merge-windows/README.md

 # Merge Windows

-A simple Firefox extension that allows you to merge all open browser windows into a single window by clicking the plugin button or using the right click menu.
+A simple Firefox extension that allows you to merge all other browser windows into the current window by clicking the plugin button or using the right click menu.

 ## ✨ Features